fheeger/dispatch_bot/Readme.md

 # Development
+## Setting up you own instance
+If you want you can run your own instance of the bot, but in most cases you can just use the existing one.
+See *Using the bot* below on how it works.
 ## Backend
 The bot does only work together with a compatible deployment of the [django backend](https://github.com/fheeger/dispatch_bot_backend).
 ## PyCharm